 The primary use-case for MPRTP is transporting high bit-rate streaming multimedia content between endpoints, where at least one is multi-homed.
 Such endpoints could be residential IPTV devices that connect to the Internet through two different Internet service providers (ISPs), or mobile devices that connect to the Internet through 3G and WLAN interfaces.
-By allowing RTP to use multiple paths for transmission, the following gains can be achieved:
+By allowing a single RTP Stream to use multiple paths for transmission, the following gains can be achieved:

 - Higher quality: Pooling the resource capacity of multiple Internet paths allows higher bit-rate and higher quality codecs to be used.
-From the application perspective, the available bandwidth between the two endpoints increases. - o Load balancing: Transmitting an RTP stream over multiple paths reduces the bandwidth usage on a single path, which in turn reduces the impact of the media stream on other traffic on that path. - Fault tolerance: When multiple paths are used in conjunction with redundancy mechanisms (FEC, re-transmissions, etc.), outages on one path have less impact on the overall perceived quality of the stream.
+From the application perspective, the available bandwidth between the two endpoints increases. - o Load balancing: Transmitting a single RTP stream (or several RTP streams) over multiple paths reduces the bandwidth usage on each path, which in turn reduces the impact of the media stream(s) on other traffic on those paths. - Fault tolerance: When multiple paths are used in conjunction with redundancy mechanisms (FEC, re-transmissions, etc.), outages on one path have less impact on the overall perceived quality of the media stream.